mike-weiner/maw-resources/README.md

 ## Shortcodes

 ### Quick Start
 To quickly get started, use `[maw_resources]` on any page or post to quickly display 5 of your most recent resources for visitors to see.
-To see more complex exmaples, read the shortcode modifiers below, or [view our additional examples.](https://github.com/mike-weiner/maw-resources#examples)
+To see more complex examples, read the shortcode modifiers below, or [view our additional examples.](https://github.com/mike-weiner/maw-resources#examples)

 ### Shortcode Modifiers